RobTillaart/MS5837/README.md

 - mathMode = 1 ==> datasheet MS5837_02  page 7
 - mathMode = 2 ==> datasheet MS5803_01  page 7

-- other values will act as 0
+- other values will act as 0 (until new math pops up).

 ### Tests